rayandasoriya/100DaysOfCode/README.md

 Solved 3 coding problems from HackerRank using Python.
 1. The problem is related to counting the valleys formed by the letters.
 Refer to Day11/Problem 1.pdf for more information regarding the problem.

-2. The problem is a jumping on the clouds.
+2. The problem is jumping on the clouds.
 Basically, it is a safe move algorithm to reach the goal from the starting point without getting stuck.
 Refer to Day11/Problem 2.pdf for detailed information.

 3. The problem is related to find if a number is prime or not under the given time bound complexity.
 Refer to Day11/Problem 3.pdf for detailed information.